Julia-1439/todo-list/README.md

 - designing CRUD operations at varying levels of abstraction
 - data-* attributes: what to put them on and how
 - JSON serialization & deserialization
+- a 'barrel' module to concentrate exports
 - custom events: create a decoupled communication system
 - more practice with css: making widely applicable classes, positioning, grid, svg manipulation, popovers, text overflows

 room for improvement:
 <ol>
-  <li>biggest thing to improve is probably the `initListeners` function: its contents can be better delegated to modules in `/content-rendering`, such as rendering of the forms.
+  <li>biggest thing to improve is probably the <code>initListeners</code> function: its contents can be better delegated to modules in <code>/content-rendering</code>, such as rendering of the forms.
   </li>
-  <li>the displayControl module's `renderDisplay` function renders the entire sidebar and main content sections, which creates coupling. a less coupled solution is to create more modular render functions in /content-rendering so no content outside of the updated content are touched.
+  <li>the displayControl module's <code>renderDisplay</code> function renders the entire sidebar and main content sections, which creates coupling. a less coupled solution is to create more modular render functions in /content-rendering so no content outside of the updated content are touched.
   </li>

   <li>consistent naming. "is it 'create' or 'add'? is it 'edit' or 'update'? 'remove' or 'delete'? 'todo' or 'todoItem'?
 I believe my naming can be more consistent, which I learn from experience, and the next bullet might help.